 Psychedelic integration is the process of exploring, understanding, and embodying the psychedelic or mystical medicine experience, and taking action to bring yourself and your life into alignment with your new perspective and awareness.

 Integration is truly the most vital part of the process of healing with psychedelics, and it is a main focus of everything that we do in our work.
 We have created a complete holistic support system for healing with psychedelics that offers guidance throughout the entire process of preparation, navigation, and integration.
 In this online course, you will learn everything you need to know to successfully heal with psychedelics, and upgrade your personal toolbox with valuable self-understanding, awareness, and skills that will be with you for the rest of your life.

 People of all ages (18 and older) are good candidates to experience this type of healing.
 It is an honor to have elders in ceremony and in our retreats.

 There is a lot of walking up small hills and hiking up a small mountain at the retreat.
 The retreat is not handicap accessible at this time.

 TRAVEL AND LOGISTICS

-Please plan to be at the Guayaquil airport at 12pm on the first day of your retreat to meet the group and travel to the retreat together.
-Be advised that international travel to Ecuador can be a lengthy process, and may require that you book a night at a hotel to meet us the next day.
+Please plan to be at the Quito Airport at 10am on the first day of your retreat to meet the group and travel to the retreat together.
+Be advised that international travel to Ecuador can be a lengthy process, and may require that you book a night at a hotel to meet the shuttle the next day.
 We strongly advise giving yourself plenty of time on both sides of your travel to make connections, or in case of flight changes or cancellations.